NIH Study Highlights Potential Disparities in Birthweight Outcomes Linked to Environmental Exposures in Vulnerable Populations

 Previous studies have found that neighborhood conditions can influence pregnancy and infant health, but few have examined the effects of exposure to a combination of environmental and social conditions.
 It is important to look at multiple exposures simultaneously because this more closely mirrors real-world experiences.
 There are existing tools for looking at combined exposures to environmental hazards and social stressors in neighborhoods, but they either do not have national coverage or they do not cover the time frames needed.

-The researchers found that pregnant people living in neighborhoods with higher combined exposures had shorter pregnancies and smaller babies.
-For Black pregnant people, there was a higher risk of preterm birth associated with increased combined exposures during pregnancy compared to White pregnant people.
-The researchers also found that pregnant people living in rural areas had shorter pregnancies and smaller babies compared to pregnant people living in urban areas who had similar index scores.
+The researchers found that pregnant women living in neighborhoods with higher combined exposures had shorter pregnancies and smaller babies.
+For Black pregnant participants, there was a higher risk of preterm birth associated with increased combined exposures during pregnancy compared to White pregnant participants.
+The researchers also found that pregnant participants living in rural areas had shorter pregnancies and smaller babies compared to pregnant participants living in urban areas who had similar index scores.

 More research is needed to determine which factors included in the exposure index are most important in pregnancy and child health outcomes.
 Some members of the research team are currently studying data from two ECHO cohorts (Healthy Start and MADRES) to explore how neighborhood-level exposures might interact to influence obesity later in life.